CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 (Include the license information if different from the source/Korp version)
 ```

-   - Add to the description field **all tools used to process the data** (applies usually to the Korp and VRT versions), in the following form:
+(If applicable, include information about the processing tools – this applies usually at least to Korp and VRT versions:)

 <a name="jira-epic-tools"></a>